 Landlords may be fined up to $500 for each violation of these rules.

 - Notify the landlord in writing when an alarm is not functioning properly.

 How do I know if my building has dangerous radon levels?

 Radon is a gas you can't see or smell that can be harmful to your health.
 According to Maine DHHS radon is the second leading cause of lung cancer.
-Beginning in 2012, your landlord must test for radon in your building.
-He must do this every 10 years at the request of a tenant, unless there is a working radon mitigation system.
+Beginning March 1, 2014, your landlord must test for radon in your building.
+He must repeat the testing every 10 years at the request of a tenant, unless there is a working radon mitigation system.
 Generally, the person who tests the air in your building must be registered with the state's Division of Environmental Health at DHHS .
 (There are some exceptions for landlord- or tenant-conducted testing.)
-Your landlord must notify you in writing about radon in your apartment.
-This notification must include the date of the most recent test, the radon level in your building, and the health risks of radon.
-If the test results show the radon levels in your apartment are dangerous, your landlord has six months to lower the radon levels to a safe amount.
-Your landlord must notify you again when radon levels are safe.
+Your landlord must notify you in writing about the results of the most recent radon test when you enter into a rental agreement.
+If asked, the landlord must tell a prospective tenant about the radon levels in the building.
+DHHS is required to issue more specific rules and a standard disclosure form prior to November 1, 2013.
 For more information on radon, see DHHS 's Radon Tip Sheet.
 Here is the previously posted form for landlords to use, in order to comply with the pre-2013 law.

 Can I fix the problem myself?